Saturday, November 2, 2024

 Interesting photo

-For myself, it was an intense wind-filled night spent mostly holding a flashlight in hand in near chest-deep water.
 In the darkness from the outside, a four to five foot high Gulf surge had lifted our deck and thrown it up against the house trapping the outside exist of the sliding doors.
 By 8:00 pm a whirling brackish water ran (swam) through-out the home's interior.
-Prompted by a social media post, a neighbor luckily came by kayak and rescued me.
+Prompted by a social media post, luckily, a down the street neighbor came by kayak and rescued me.

-The day after, the long lost view looking out towards the lagoon where Hurricane Helene had left a devastated garden.
-And inside, a black muddy stench created by a toxic environment of a now thriving mildew and mold.
-Eventually the property will have to be cleared and our home pulled down, with all of it's remaining reminders permanently gone.
+The day after, a lost view looked out towards the lagoon where a Hurricane Helene had left a devastated garden.
+Where inside, a black muddy stench created by a toxic environment of contaminated sea water left behind evidence of growing mildew and mold.

 Wednesday, September 25, 2024